 I was initially pushed by a very good friend of mine, who had been teaching English online and in the classroom before he retired.
 He put some considerable effort into convincing me that it would be perfect for me and I would be good at it.
 It was actually the coronavirus that made me take the leap.

-With much encouragement from him, I signed up for the Bridge 120-Hour TEFL/TESOL course, having searched the Internet for the best course that would help me to start in this new career.
+With much encouragement from him, I signed up for the Bridge 120-Hour TEFL/TESOL course, having searched the internet for the best course that would help me to start this new career.

 Can you tell us more about your teaching job?